triton-inference-server/server/docs/customization_guide/build.md

 }
 ```

+Notes:
-A backend named in the file must also be included in the build (via `--backend`
+- A component named in the file must also be included in the build (via
+  `--backend`/`--repoagent`/`--cache` or `--enable-all`).
-or `--enable-all`).
-Command-line flags always take precedence over the file, so
+- Command-line flags always take precedence over the file.
-the file acts as a reusable base.
-Unlike the global `--github-organization`
+- `cmake_args` are flags build.py emits natively (applied via the override
+  channel); `extra_cmake_args` are user-added flags build.py does not emit
+  (applied via the append channel).
+Setting `TRITON_REPO_ORGANIZATION` in a
-flag, `org` sets the clone organization *per backend* (both the `git clone` URL
+  backend's `cmake_args` sets that backend's clone organization *per backend*
+  (both the `git clone` URL and the `-D`), which the global
-and `-DTRITON_REPO_ORGANIZATION`).
+  `--github-organization` cannot do.
+- `CMAKE_INSTALL_PREFIX` is omitted from snapshots (it is an absolute build-dir
+  path).
+Repoagent/cache `cmake_args` are shown for visibility but only their
+  `tag` is re-pinned on load.
+Reloading pins `-D` values but does not re-derive
+  conditionally-emitted flags, so reload alongside the same top-level flags (or
+  `--enable-all`) for exact reproduction.

 A ready-to-copy example lives at
 [`tools/build/build_presets.example.json`](../../tools/build/build_presets.example.json);
 the full schema is documented in `tools/build/build_presets.py`.

-When run with `--dryrun`, build.py also writes the fully-resolved presets
-(defaults + command-line options + this file) to `build_presets.json` in the
-build directory, which you can inspect and reuse as a `--build-presets-file`
-input.

 #### CPU-Only Build